-The Sixth Form College teaching team are experienced and use their specific knowledge to inspire young minds in a relaxed but purposeful environment.
+The Sixth Form College teaching team are experienced and use their expert knowledge to inspire young minds in a relaxed but purposeful environment.
 Varied teaching approaches are used such as small group seminars, demonstrations, practical activities, e-learning based research, group debate and presentations.

 There will be many factors that will influence your choice of courses.
 These will include your expected achievements at GCSE or equivalent qualifications, any progression plans you may have and your own interests.
 You should take as much advice as you can from subject teachers, your form tutor and careers staff at school.
 Discuss everything with your parents, carers or Boarding House Parents.
 Talk to Sixth Form College staff at parents’ evenings and our open evening in October.

 Each course is taught and assessed in a particular way and the styles of learning are very different.
 It is worth exploring how you learn best and what skills you are bringing to Sixth Form College courses.
 A-levels are mainly assessed through terminal exams at the end of the 2 years, Applied Qualifications are assessed through a mixture of external exams throughout the two years and internally assessed coursework.

 For an A Level/Applied Qualifications you need to achieve a minimum of 5 GCSEs at 9-4 grades, sometimes with a 6 in the subject or an associated subject.
 For some students who are considering an Applied only programme with work experience or the Football Academy we will consider a reduced offer dependent on recommendations from teaching staff or schools in the area.